Abuudiii/Perishable-Supply-Chain/README.md

 # Perishable Supply Chain
-A concept exploring the vast opportunities of using DLT (Distributed Ledger Technology), aka Blockchain, to envision a better alternative for existing supply chain networks.
+A concept exploring the vast opportunities of using DLT (Distributed Ledger Technology), aka Blockchain, to envision a better alternative for existing supply chain networks and to overcome their many flaws.

 <h3><b><u>Project founders:</u></b></h3>
  <em>Abdullah Nawaz Sheikh</em> <br>